HIGH IMPACT AREAS SCALP, GENITAL, PALMOPLANTAR, AND NAIL PSORIASIS

 STUDY DESIGN:

 IMMprint was a Phase 3b, multicenter, randomized, double-blind, parallel-group, placebo-controlled, 52-week study that assessed the safety and efficacy of SKYRIZI (150 mg) vs placebo for the treatment of moderate to severe plaque psoriasis in patients with palmoplantar (non-pustular) involvement.
 The primary endpoint evaluated the proportion achieving ppIGA of 0 or 1 with ≥2-point reduction from baseline at Week 16.
-Additional ranked secondary endpoints included PPASI 75, PPASI 90, sPGA 0/1, and PPASI 100 at Week 16.2
+Additional ranked secondary endpoints included PPASI 75, PPASI 90, sPGA 0/1, and PPASI 100 at Week 16.4

-SEE ADDITIONAL Ps DATA IN CHALLENGING AREAS
+SEE ADDITIONAL Ps DATA IN HIGH IMPACT AREAS

 FROM A SUBGROUP ANALYSIS OF UltlMMa-1 AND UltlMMa-2 BELOW